babel/website/docs/usage/caveats.md

 [protoToAssign](/docs/usage/transformers#spec-proto-to-assign) for a possible work around.

-For classes that have `super`s, the super class wont resolve correctly.
+For classes that have `super`s, the super class won't resolve correctly.
 You can get around this by enabling [loose mode](/docs/usage/loose) for classes.

 ### Getters/setters (8 and below)